 9:40

-Keynote Address Madi Hilly, Partner, Radiant Energy Group
+Madi Hilly, Partner, Radiant Energy Group, USA

-Ministerial Panel Energy Sovereignty& Net Zero: The Nuclear Dimension in Europe
+Ministerial Panel Energy Sovereignty & Net Zero: The Nuclear Dimension in Europe

 Invited: Ministers from France, Finland, UK, Poland, Estonia